Small Business Funding

 How does a pet groomer qualify for funding?

-Credit matters, but it isn't the whole picture for cash-flow lenders.
+Credit matters, but it isn't the whole picture for cash-flow funders.
 If your score is less than perfect, you still have real paths forward — see funding with bad credit.
 Having your documents ready (bank statements, ID, voided check) speeds everything up.
-As a broker, The Broker Shop doesn't lend — it matches you to the lenders whose guidelines you meet.
+As a broker, The Broker Shop doesn't lend — it matches you to the funders whose guidelines you meet.

 How does matching through a broker work?

-The Broker Shop is a funding broker, not a lender.
-You submit one short application, and instead of applying to lenders one at a time, you get matched to the ones whose guidelines your grooming business actually fits.
-Lenders compete for your business, and you compare the strongest offers side by side.
+The Broker Shop is a funding broker, not a funder.
+You submit one short application, and instead of applying to funders one at a time, you get matched to the ones whose guidelines your grooming business actually fits.
+Funders compete for your business, and you compare the strongest offers side by side.

 The service is free to you as the applicant, and checking your options won't affect your credit score.
 If you want to understand the model first, read how a business funding broker works, then explore the full menu of small business funding options before you apply.